alirezaafkar/SunDatePicker/README.md

 # SunDatePicker
-Date picker for Iranian calendar
+Date picker for Jalali calendar.

+Jalali is the official calendar used in Iran and Aghanistan.

 ## Screenshots